Susu in Sierra Leone

 Introduction / History

-The Susu language, called Soso or Susu, serves as a major trade language in the region and is almost indistinguishable from the language of the Yalunka.
-This close linguistic relationship supports the theory that the Susu and the Yalunka were once members of the same tribe in the Fouta Djallon region of Guinea.
+The Susus moved to their present locations in West Africa after 1725, when the Fulani attempted to dominate them and managed to convert them to Islam.
+The Susu language, called Soso or Susu, serves as a major trade language in West Africa and is almost indistinguishable from the language of the Yalunka.
+This close linguistic relationship supports the theory that the Susu and the Yalunka were once members of the same tribe.
 They were separated by Fula invaders, who forced the Susu to travel southward, absorbing other peoples in the process.
-Today, young Susu boys seem to be disillusioned with both Islam and socialism.
-Many have moved to the urban areas where poverty and idleness are serious problems.

 What Are Their Lives Like?